APLMOOC/APLMOOC/docs/course/ch1/part4.md

 APL seems to have done them in the reverse order, 2 plus 1 and the whole thing times 2.
 Let's see why that is.

-The creators of APL were faced with a dillemma.
+The creators of APL were faced with a dilemma.
 Every new symbol they added to the language was to be considered a function.
 In other languages, like Python, functions take in arguments inside parentheses.
 However, in APL, functions only take in arguments from the **left** and **right**.